Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Background: thermalization and ETH

 where $\bar{E}$ is the average energy $\frac{1}{2}(E_i+E_j)$ and $\omega:=E_i -E_j$ the energy difference.
 This form is expected to hold for many local and physically relevant operators in chaotic systems, at least out to near the edges of the spectrum.
 Importantly, all off-diagonal elements are exponentially suppressed, with $S(\bar{E})$ representing the thermal entropy at energy $\bar{E}$.
-This can be thought of as the density of states at energy $\bar{E}$, or the number of active energy eigenstates states in a thermal (Gibbs) state at energy expectation $\bar{E}$, scaling proportionally to the system size.
-More generally, the entropic suppression could be written as $S(\bar{E},\omega)$, but it is common to restrict $\omega$-dependence to the ``envelope function'' $f_\mathcal{O}(\bar{E},\omega)$.
+This entropy can be thought of as representing the log of the number of active states in a thermal (Gibbs) state at energy expectation $\bar{E}$, so that the overall suppression factor scales inversely with (the square root of) the density of states at $\bar{E}$.
+More generally, this suppression factor could be written as $S(\bar{E},\omega)$, but it is common to restrict $\omega$-dependence to the ``envelope function'' $f_\mathcal{O}(\bar{E},\omega)$.
 This function is largely unspecified and context dependent.
 It is expected to fall off with increasing $|\omega|$ and becomes flat for $|\omega|< \hbar/\tau^*$, where $\tau^*$ is a system timescale beyond which random matrix theory results apply\footnote{In systems with conserved charges, this is often a time associated with diffusion across the full system, called the Thouless time \cite{JTEdwards_1972}.
 See \cite{Friedman:2019gyi} for analysis of this timescale in a Floquet system with conserved charge, and \cite{Roy:2020tgl, Roy:2022zig,Kumar:2023jvb} for analysis in periodically driven many body systems with and without a $U(1)$ symmetry for fermionic, bosonic, and mixed species, respectively. }.
 The detailed form of $f_{\mathcal{O}}(\bar{E},\omega)$, particularly its falloff with $|\omega|$, has been related to the decay of nonequal-time correlation functions and linear response relaxation times after perturbations \cite{PhysRevLett.111.050403}.
-In \cite{Sorokhaibam:2022tgq} it is found that consistency with the second law of thermodynamics constraints the generic form of $f_{\mathcal{O}}(\bar{E},\omega)$ to monotonically increase with $S(\bar{E})$, in the sense that this leads to nondecreasing entropy when $\mathcal{O}$ is a perturbing operator.
+In \cite{Sorokhaibam:2022tgq} it is found that consistency with the second law of thermodynamics constrains the generic form of $f_{\mathcal{O}}(\bar{E},\omega)$ to monotonically increase with $S(\bar{E})$, in the sense that this leads to nondecreasing entropy when $\mathcal{O}$ is a perturbing operator.

 Both the matrix $R_{ij}$ and $f_{\mathcal{O}}(\bar{E},\omega)$ are required to satisfy different conditions, depending on whether the Hamiltonian obeys time-reversal symmetry or not.
 In the former case, a basis can be chosen such that the eigenstates of the Hamiltonian and the matrix elements of hermitian operators are real, and this basis is used by default. $R_{ij}$ then represents a real random matrix with independent gaussian elements of mean $\overline{R_{ij}}=0$ and variance $\overline{R^2_{ij}}=1$, except the diagonal elements which instead have $\overline{R^2_{ij}}=2$.
 Here the overbar denotes an ensemble average; of course, for a specific operator and Hamiltonian, the $R_{ij}$ are not truly drawn from a random ensemble, but the elements appear uncorrelated and satisfy the stated statistics.
 In the case of time-reversal symmetry, the condition on the real envelope function is $f_{\mathcal{O}}(\bar{E},\omega)=f_{\mathcal{O}}(\bar{E},-\omega)$.
 If there is no time-reversal symmetry, the envelope function and the $R_{ij}$ may be complex, and the above conditions are replaced with $\overline{R_{ij}}=0$, $\overline{|R_{ij}|^2}=1$, and $f^*_{\mathcal{O}}(\bar{E},\omega)=f_{\mathcal{O}}(\bar{E},-\omega)$.